1LUC1D4710N/windows-doh-registry/README.md

 - Right-click the downloaded file → Select "Merge"
 - Click "Yes" when Windows asks for permission
 - Done!
 DoH is now enforced systemwide for all supported DNS providers

 ---
+**How to Remove Global DoH Enforcement**

+To remove the systemwide DoH enforcement added by the Global InterfaceSpecificParameters registry file:

+**Q: How do I remove these entries?**

+A: Use Registry Editor, open it as administrator and to navigate to:
+   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Dnscache\InterfaceSpecificParameters\GlobalDohIP` and delete the relevant keys.
+Always back up your registry before making changes.

+*This restores your system to its previous DNS behavior.
+Only remove these entries if you want to disable global DoH enforcement.*

+---